Dhananjayrao/ReactJS-Phase1/Day1.md

 console.log(fruit);        //apple

 function getFruit(){

-    console.log(fruit);    //fruit is accessible here }
+    console.log(fruit);    //fruit is accessible here

+}

 getFruit();                //apple

 Function Scope -
-variables declared inside a function become limited to the function and considered in the corresponding function scope, i.e cannot be used outside the function
+variables declared inside a function become limited to the function and considered in the corresponding function scope, i.e cannot be used outside the function in which it is declared

+ex-

+function one() {

+    var a = 4;

+}
+one();

+console.log(a);  //error because a is not defined beyond the function